 Only taxable brokerage accounts are available but customers can open a cash management account that earns interest and offers over 75,000 surcharge-free ATMs.

 Read our Robinhood review for an in-depth look.

-It’s also possible to open an online banking account and a Stock-Back Card that can earn free stock rewards for the brands you shop at – like getting McDonald’s stock when you buy a Big Mac.
+It’s also possible to open an online banking account and a Stock-Back® Card1 that can earn stock rewards2 for well-known brands – like getting rewards at McDonald’s when you buy a Big Mac.

 Two of the three platforms charge a monthly fee.
 More expensive plans offer more features, including retirement and custodial accounts.

 Acorns has a fee structure similar to Stash with three monthly plans: